BagToad/arc-log-collection-scripts/README.md

 ## Anatomy of the ARC Log Bundle

-A key output of the ARC log bundle is the `bundle.md` file, which contains a summary of the ARC deployment, metrics, and logs from _ALL_ pods.
+A key output of the ARC log bundle is the `bundle.md` file, which contains a summary of the ARC deployment, metrics, and logs from _ALL_ pods, including non-ARC pods.

 The ARC Log Bundle consists of the following components: